xraypy/xraylarch/doc/xasviewer/overview.rst

 but will be how this Group of data is accessed in the Larch buffer.

 As hinted at above, each Group will also have a Journal associated with it.
-The jouneal will contain the history of processing steps done for that group, usually with detailed, human-readable parameters used in the processing.
+The journal will contain the history of processing steps done for that group, usually with detailed, human-readable parameters used in the processing.
 When saving and loading Session files, these Journals are preserved across data analysis sessions.